Taras-Bilyk/hata_plus_email/README.md

 ## Description
 This project was made to revisit the basics of HTML and CSS layout.
-The site is dedicated to Hata Plus Email.
+The email is dedicated to Hata Plus Email.

 ## Screenshots
 <img src="images/scr/scr_1.png" width="400">